 Grant also criticized the MGC for granting a license to MGM in spite of its reported connection to Stanley and Pansy Ho.
 The New Jersey Division of Gaming Enforcement found the Hos, father and daughter, to be an unsuitable business partner for the state when they came forward with MGM with plans for a joint venture in 2009.

-The 74-page report stated in its findings that Stanley Ho, “through his involvement in the casino industry, has been and continues to be associated with organized crime figures.”
+stated in its findings that Stanley Ho, “through his involvement in the casino industry, has been and continues to be associated with organized crime figures.”
 Pansy Ho was deemed unsuitable due to the fact she “failed to demonstrate personal, financial and professional independence from her father and companies under his control,” the report also stated.